DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration_new/3d-calibration/sphere-calibration/3d-sphere-calibration.rst

 |

-The sphere calibration template includes five flowcharts: :ref:`Manual`, :ref:`Calibration`, :ref:`auto-sphere-calibration`, :ref:`Eye-to-hand`, and :ref:`Eye-in-hand`.
+The sphere calibration template includes five flowcharts: :ref:`sphere-manual-flowchart`, :ref:`sphere-calibration-flowchart`, :ref:`auto-sphere-calibration`, :ref:`SC_Eye_to_hand`, and :ref:`SC_Eye_in_hand`.
 Each flowchart serves a unique and critical purpose within the template.

 You need to choose the pre-process method depending on the project environment.
 By default, the variable will be set to 0 as using Deep learning segmentation node to cut out the sphere.